 The final cluster of questions concerned work-related training in policy analysis and methods.
 We asked the respondents whether they were required to attend specific work training, and 46% answered yes.
 Furthermore, 51% answered that their training was provided in-house.
 However, what are perhaps more interesting are the responses to the questions about whether the training is useful or not.
-Training is perceived as useful by the majority of respondents, but there is still a significant group who do not find it still a significant group who do not find it Figure 11.
-Perceptions on the most important informers of policy expertise (%).
+Training is perceived as useful by the majority of respondents, but there is still a significant group who do not find it useful (18% 'occasionally', 6% 'never').
+In terms of courses and training provided by universities and other suppliers, we notice that while many of our respondents have taken courses provided by universities, other forms (and in particular shorter training activities) are the most common (see Figure 13).